Code-Screen/Code-Screen.github.io/docs/viewing-candidate-result.md

 The amount of time it took the candidate to complete the test.

+### Plagiarism Check Passed

+The result of our plagiarism check for this solution.
+A green tick means that no similarities to all previous solutions for this test have been detected.
+A red X means we have found enough similarities with another solution that warrants further investigation.
+We also provide a link to review the comparisons further.

 ### Github Repo

 A link to the candidate's code on `GitHub`.